sagemath/trac_to_gh/Issue 476.md

 # Issue 476: sage reference manual --- notebook chapter is a mess

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/476

 Original creator: was